avieth/type-grammar/README.md

 # type-grammar

+Parsing sequences of data constructors.

 ## Motivation

-When we write terms of a DSL in Haskell, we use their logical form rather than their written form.
-In a DSL for a subset of PostgreSQL DELETE statements, for example, we would write something along the lines of
+When we write terms of a DSL in Haskell, we use their structural form rather than their written form.
+In a DSL for a subset of PostgreSQL DELETE commands, for example, we would write something along the lines of

 ```Haskell
 -- The form of PostgreSQL DELETES is this